Joshua Anderson Sherrill Arrested in Hart County DUI Acci...

 Joshua Anderson Sherrill faces charges of driving under the influence, failure to maintain a lane and serious injury by vehicle.
 Deputies said he admitted to consuming alcohol before the wreck.

-The northbound 2020 Subaru Outback crossed into the southbound lane at approximately 10:45 p.m. and struck a 2017 Ford Edge.
+Sherrill was driving a 2020 Subaru Outback northbound when he crossed into the southbound lane at approximately 10:45 p.m. and struck a 2017 Ford Edge.
 Following the impact, one of the vehicles became fully engulfed in flames.

 Paramedics transported both drivers to a local hospital for treatment.
 Hart County Fire and EMS crews assisted at the scene.